-As Nichijou is a comedy type of show, the humor is simplistic and is considered one of the show’s flaws.
+As Nichijou is a comedy type of show, the humour is simplistic and is considered one of the show’s flaws.
 It’s mainly one of the reasons why the show failed (In Japan).

 It wasn’t able to build a Japanese fandom.
-And since Japan is the only place where Nichijou is licensed most of its profit relied on the Japanese audience.
+And since Japan is the only place where Nichijou is licensed most of its profit relies on the Japanese audience.

 Their main profit-making audience didn’t like the show.
 4-panel comic adaptations are far from fresh and needs some sort of gimmick to differentiate itself from the pack

-For example, Lucky Star, it used countless parodies, playful mockery and over the top jokes and it’s beautiful and colorful animation adds to its upbeat and energetic aesthetic.
+For example, Lucky Star, it used countless parodies, playful mockery and over the top jokes and its

 Azumanga with its energetic and “electric cast” and K-On! with its wonderful premise of